As an Amazon Associate I earn from qualifying purchases.

 • Use fresh baking powder: Make sure it’s in date and/or test it with a bit of hot water (it should fizz immediately).

-close up of Blueberry Zucchini Muffin against a white background
+Completed Blueberry Zucchini Muffin against a white background.

 Make-Ahead and Storage Instructions